christophfranke/signal-chain/README.md

 const counter = $.primitive.create(0)
 ```
+> TODO: Describe all functions of a primitive

 Now we can define a chain that listens to the counter and logs the value using the `effect` operator.
 ```typescript